-Veterinary immunologist and hematologist, Dr. Jean Dodds, has reviewed these combined American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAHA) vaccine guidelines.
+Veterinary immunologist and hematologist, W. Jean Dodds, has reviewed these combined American Animal Hospital Association (AAHA) and the American Association of Feline Practitioners (AAHA) vaccine guidelines.
 In her own words, “These new feline vaccine guidelines are simply outstanding!”

 These guidelines draw on all the world guidelines and emphasize what the late Dr. Michael Day and others have stated: “Vaccines are part of an annual overall wellness examination and decisions need to be based upon the genetic and family background, an individual cat’s health and wellness, age, and the lifestyle risks and experience where they reside.“

 The AAHA/AAFP Task Force recommends core vaccines against:

 - listing the non-core vaccines and generally not recommended vaccines;

 - recommending where to give vaccines in the body;

 - timing the vaccines;